NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/create-functional-evaluation-set.md

 sidebar_position: 3
 ---

-# Functional Evaluation Set Generation
+# Create and run a Functional Evaluation Set from RAG

-This guide explains how to use the NeuralTrust SDK to create and evaluate test sets for conversational AI applications.
+This guide explains how to use the NeuralTrust SDK to create and evaluate a functional evaluation set from a RAG.

 ## Overview